Question

 Tabulated

-Ideal when you organized numerical data into structured formats like tables or spreadsheets for analysis and reporting
+Best when you organized and systematically arranged numerical data into structured formats for analysis or reporting purposes

 Catalogued